Major OSS Contributions

 Overview

-Rito has made high-visibility contributions to the flagship websites of major Open Source Software (OSS) ecosystems used by millions of developers worldwide, including Kubernetes, Ethereum EIPs/ERCs, OWASP, LangChain, and Storybook.
+Rito has made high-visibility contributions to the flagship websites of major Open Source Software (OSS) ecosystems used by millions of developers worldwide, including Kubernetes, Ethereum EIPs/ERCs, OWASP, ZAP, LangChain, and Storybook.
+He's also contributed to Core Infrastructure like Git, Linux Kernel Docs, and the Linux Kernel Mailing List archive to improve web surfaces developers rely on to browse source code and track discussions.

-These span radically different domains—cloud infrastructure, cybersecurity, AI tooling, blockchain standards, and UI development—but share the same realities: large audiences, low tolerance for breakage, and a high bar for accepting changes.
+These span radically different domains—cloud infrastructure, cybersecurity, AI tooling, developer tooling, blockchain standards, and UI development—but share the same realities: large audiences, low tolerance for breakage, and a high bar for accepting changes.

-Rito’s volunteer contributions are front-end improvements on his own initiative that increase usability and accessibility, reduce friction, and help maintain trust in the projects’ primary documentation and community surfaces.
+Rito’s volunteer contributions are on his own initiative and generally focus on enhancing usability and accessibility, reducing friction, and helping maintain trust in the projects’ primary documentation and community surfaces.
 The fixes are often site-wide, aligned to a mobile-first world and covered with comprehensive documentation and testing.

 This page highlights code contributions in the form of "Pull Requests" that were officially merged into the projects’ canonical code repositories and deployed to live websites.
 Not every change remains visible indefinitely as the sites evolve, but the contributions are permanently recorded on GitHub under Rito’s handle, “ritorhymes.”